bhopals/essential-english/perfect-phrases-for-every-day-business-english.md

 - Are you open late any evenings?

 - May I borrow a pen?
 I don't have a pen with me.

+#### Faxes and Emails

+- Formal documents may be sent by e-mail for `expediency`, but are typically followed with hard-copy mailings.
+- E-mails can cut down on time and work.
+- Please delete me from your blast email list.
+I just don't have the time for so much email that is not work-related.
+- Homonyms - Words that sound and are spelled the same but have different meanings - `bear` and `bear`.
+  - the `bear` could not `bear` the pain.
+- Homophones - Words that sound the same but have different spelling and meanings - `wait` and `weight`.

+#### Memos, Notes, and Letters

+- Exceed expectations
+- endorsement
+- tentative
+- security breach
+- legal ramifications
+- confidentail infromation
+- Thank you for commending the work of <someone>.
+We are very pleased with the pride that he takes in his work and our products.
+- Searched high and low - looked all over

+#### Larger Writing Projects

+- Take something to heart (Take it seriously, believe it)

+#### Proof Reading

+- Good proof reader read `out loud`
+- It is amazing what you can catch when reading `aloud` that you might miss when reading silently.
+- Don't `inadvertently` skim over words

+- FOUR RULES OF PROOF READING

+  - READ FIRST for `SENSE`.
+Reading forward is reading for meaning.
+  - READ SECOND for `ACCURACY` - Focus on correct word usage, e.g., suffixes, homophones, etc.
+  - READ THIRD, from RIGHT to LEFT, to scrutinize each word.
+This reading backward step usually catches spelling errors.
+  - READ, AGAIN, Double checking numbers, dates against calendars, names, and infamiliar information.

+- The spell-checker let this error go though.
+It is a word, but not the right word in this context.
+- Would you like me to `proof` what you have written.
+- You can always use an `extra pair of eyes`.
+- I would say this is correct `off the top of my head`, but let me proof it carefully before you send it.